Expand description

 Event

-enum and makes those events trigger when they’re sent in the ECS. - A pathfinding plugin to make bots able to traverse the world.
+enum and makes those events trigger when they’re sent in the ECS. - interact

 - Ping Minecraft servers.